Censorship

-The plaster cast of David at the Victoria and Albert Museum has a detachable plaster fig leaf which is displayed nearby.
-Legend claims that the fig leaf was created in response to Queen Victoria's shock upon first viewing the statue's nudity and was hung on the figure prior to royal visits, using two strategically placed hooks.
+Censor bars are typically seen as a form of censorship.

 Censorship is the suppression of speech, public communication, or other information.
 This may be done on the basis that such material is considered objectionable, harmful, sensitive, or "inconvenient".
 Censorship can be conducted by governments and private institutions.
 When an individual such as an author or other creator engages in censorship of their own works or speech, it is referred to as self-censorship.
 General censorship occurs in a variety of different media, including speech, books, music, films, and other arts, the press, radio, television, and the Internet for a variety of claimed reasons including national security, to control obscenity, pornography, and hate speech, to protect children or other vulnerable groups, to promote or restrict political or religious views, and to prevent slander and libel.
 Specific rules and regulations regarding censorship vary between legal jurisdictions and/or private organizations.

-History

-Chinese troops destroyed the statue Goddess of Democracy in Tiananmen Square in 1989, and continue to censor information about those events.
-This statue, now known as the Victims of Communism Memorial, was recreated by Thomas Marsh in Washington, DC.
+Definition

+There are many types of censorship.

+Moral censorship is the removal of materials that are obscene or otherwise considered morally questionable.
+Pornography, for example, is often censored under this rationale, especially child pornography, which is illegal and censored in most jurisdictions in the world.

+Military censorship is the process of keeping military intelligence and tactics confidential to safeguard national security and maintain public support.
+This is used to counter espionage.

+Political censorship occurs when governments hold back information from their citizens.
+This is often done to exert control over the populace and prevent free expression that might foment rebellion.

+Religious censorship is the means by which any material considered objectionable by a certain religion is removed.
+This often involves a dominant religion forcing limitations on less prevalent ones.
+Alternatively, one religion may shun the works of another when they believe the content is not appropriate for their religion.

+Corporate censorship is the process by which editors in corporate media outlets intervene to disrupt the publishing of information that portrays their business or business partners in a negative light, or intervene to prevent alternate offers from reaching public exposure.